Step-by-step instructions to build and maintain a Hugo + PaperMod + AsciiDoc static site on GitHub Pages.

 - uses: actions/deploy-pages@v4

 The submodules: true checkout option is required for the PaperMod theme.
+The asciidoctor install step is required because the GitHub Actions Ubuntu runner does not include asciidoctor by default.

-GitHub Pages Settings
+GitHub Pages Settings — Critical

 1. Go to Settings > Pages

-2. Under "Source", select "GitHub Actions"
+2. Under "Source", select "GitHub Actions" (not "Deploy from a branch")

 Custom Domain